To this day, Da Lat, a former colonial town in Vietnam’s cool highlands, is a popular weekend and even honeymoon destination for locals.

 The driver was laying under the vehicle and while he was…checking, parts kept dropping from the engine.
 I was just hoping that he wouldn’t achieve to get the bloody thing going.
 I really didn’t want to go up the mountains in a provisionally ‘repaired’ vehicle.
 But we weren’t even close to this scenario: the driver laid under the vehicle that kept losing parts.

 After two hours – and during this time not one other car had passed us by – finally came another bus.
 The driver had finally called one between smoking cigarettes and dropping parts.

 We shifted our luggage over.
-Now, even the American guy gave up his seat in the vehicles without parts and moved to the new bus.
+Now, even the American guy gave up his seat in the vehicle without parts and moved to the new bus.

 An hour later we arrived in Đà Lạt.

 Although we finally arrived safely, this unexpected break robbed me of about three hours and that’s a shame.